KhadijaPhool/TEST/README.md

 * Convert title to correct title case using [Title Case Converter][another link].
 * Remove extra spaces form the title.

+# Criteria for manuals
+The content in each manual should confirm to the following points:
+* Precise
+*

 # Intended Users

 [Title Case Converter]:https://titlecaseconverter.com/